- Introduction to CRY and the coverage of this policy

 - Your debit and credit card information

-If you use your credit or debit card to donate to us, buy something or pay for a registration online or over the phone, we will ensure that this is done securely and in accordance with the Payment Card Industry Data Security Standard (PCIDSS).
+If you use your credit / debit card to donate to us, buy something or pay for a registration online or over the phone, this is carried out in accordance with the Payment Card Industry Data Security Standard (PCIDSS).
 Credit / debit card information is processed on CRY’s behalf by third party payment portals (e.g. SagePay, Stripe, PayPal).
 CRY does not retain any credit / debit card information from any of its supporters.

-Access to and use of this site is provided by the charity Cardiac Risk in the Young (CRY) subject to the following terms and conditions.
-Your use of this site constitutes acceptance of these terms and conditions as of the date of your first use of the site.
+Access to and use of CRY websites (listed in section 19) is provided by the charity Cardiac Risk in the Young (CRY) subject to the following terms and conditions.
+Your use of these sites constitutes acceptance of these terms and conditions as of the date of your first use of the sites.

-This site and the information, names, images, pictures, logos and other content regarding or relating to CRY are provided “as is” without any representation or endorsement made and without warranty of any kind whether express or implied.
-In no event will CRY be liable for any damages including, without limitation, indirect or consequential damages, or any damages or loss of profits whatsoever arising from the use or in connection with such use or loss of use of the site, whether in contract or in negligence.
+These sites and the information, names, images, pictures, logos and other content regarding or relating to CRY are provided “as is” without any representation or endorsement made and without warranty of any kind whether express or implied.
+In no event will CRY be liable for any damages including, without limitation, indirect or consequential damages, or any damages or loss of profits whatsoever arising from the use or in connection with such use or loss of use of the sites, whether in contract or in negligence.

-CRY does not warrant that the functions contained in the material on this site will be uninterrupted or error free, that defects will be corrected, or that this site or the server that makes it available are free of viruses or bugs or represents the full functionality, accuracy and reliability of the materials.
+CRY does not warrant that the functions contained in the material on these sites will be uninterrupted or error free, that defects will be corrected, or that these sites or the servers that make them available are free of viruses or bugs or represents the full functionality, accuracy and reliability of the materials.

-We actively seek suggestions, ideas and input from visitors to the CRY website.
-If you have any comments please contact Nat Jenkins at firstname.lastname@example.org.
+We actively seek suggestions, ideas and input from visitors to the CRY websites.
+If you have any comments please contact CRY’s Communications Manager at email@example.com.

 - Website copyright restrictions

-The material on the CRY website is protected by copyright laws.
+The material on all the CRY owned websites is protected by copyright laws.
 Commercial use or publication of all or any item displayed is strictly prohibited without prior written authorisation from CRY.
 Nothing contained herein shall be construed as conferring any license by CRY to use any item displayed.

-Documents on this site may be copied for personal, non-commercial use only on the condition that copyright and source indications are also copied, no modifications are made and the document is copied entirely.
-However, some documents and photos have been published on this site with the permission of the relevant copyright owners (who are not CRY).
+Documents on these sites may be copied for personal, non-commercial use only, on the condition that copyright and source indications are also copied, no modifications are made and the document is copied entirely.
+However, some documents and photos have been published on these sites with the permission of the relevant copyright owners (who are not CRY).
 All rights are reserved on these documents and permission to copy them must be requested from the copyright owners (the sources are indicated within these documents / photographs).

-Additional types of cookies are also used when you interact with CRY in certain ways via links on this website:
+Additional types of cookies are also used when you interact with CRY in certain ways via links on our websites:

 - Social media cookies are used by Facebook, Twitter and so on.
 Social networking websites need to know who you are in order to work properly.

-Any communication or material that you transmit to, or post on, any public area of this site including any data, questions, comments, suggestions or the like is, and will be treated as, non-confidential and non-proprietary information.
+Any communication or material that you transmit to, or post on, any public area of CRY’s websites – including any data, questions, comments, suggestions or the like – is, and will be treated as, non-confidential and non-proprietary information.

 - Inappropriate website content